jsFame/api.bookstore.nas/README.md

-# api.taskmon.ai
+# api.bookstore.nas

 ## Description

-Task management RESTFul API Server built using  , TypeScript, Prisma, Graphql and PostgreSQL.
+API Server built using  , TypeScript, Prisma, Graphql and PostgreSQL.

 Built with ❤️on top of